Setting Clear Goals for Your Business Blog (Before You Write a Word)

 Your business blog can be an amazing supporting medium for your other marketing channels, even your service pages on your website.

 Considering a multi-channel marketing approach is a smart, efficient, and powerful strategy.
-It enables your blog to support more than just itself and provides you with another channel to aid in achieving your service goals.
+It enables your blog to support more than just itself and provides you with another channel to help you achieve your service goals.